github/develop.github.com/pages/users.markdown

 	  public_repo_count: 2

 If you authenticated as that user, you will also get this information:

 	  total_private_repo_count: 1
 	  collaborators: 3
 	  disk_usage: 50384
 	  owned_private_repo_count: 1
 	  private_gist_count: 0
 	  plan:
 	    name: mega
 	    collaborators: 60
 	    space: 20971520
 	    private_repos: 125

 ### Authenticated User Management ###

-If you are authenticating, you can update your users information by POSTing to in a few different ways.
+If you are authenticated, you can update your users information by POSTing to it in a few different ways.

 	  /user/show/:username [POST]

 	      :values[key] = value

-Where the POST values are of :
+Where the POST values are of:

 	name
 	email